Mental Health Month Expert Interview & Advocacy Guide

 “If we’re going to address mental health across all demographic groups and all age groups, then we really need to address some of the outdated policies and regulations we see at the federal and state levels.”

-Joel Miller, Executive Director and Chief Executive Officer of the American Mental Health Counselors Association (AMHCA)
+Joel Miller, former Executive Director and Chief Executive Officer of the American Mental Health Counselors Association (AMHCA)

-The last 12 months have devastated America’s mental health.
-Before the Covid-19 pandemic, one in five adults in the US had experienced mental illness in the last year.
+It is a well-established fact that the pandemic has devastated America’s mental health.
+Before the Covid-19 pandemic, one in five adults in the US had experienced mental illness last year.
 Since then, the rate has increased to an estimated one in three.
 Racial and socioeconomic inequality in policy and practice exacerbate the issue further: today, only one in three Black adults with mental health issues receives care.

 May is Mental Health Month—and it’s more important than ever.
-It marks an occasion to raise awareness about the importance of mental health, to fight against the stigmas surrounding it, and to lobby for policies that help support it.
+The theme for 2022 is “Together for Mental Health,” and people are encouraged to raise awareness about the importance of mental health, to fight against the stigmas surrounding it, and to lobby for policies that help support it.
 It’s also an opportunity to recognize the crucial work done by licensed mental health counselors (LMHCs), who stand on the front lines of the mental health crisis.

 Mental health is everyone’s concern, and no one should have to face it alone.
 With greater public awareness, increased interprofessional collaboration, and more equitable healthcare policies, the nation can begin to recover from this pandemic not only physically, but also mentally.